 There are a number of possibilities to explore the woods through a network of formal and informal paths.
 The main paths are marked on this map which also shows the community log building and the wooden xylophone.

-Directions to Reelig Glen and the walks can be found on the Forestry Commission website.
+Directions to Reelig Glen and the walks can be found on the Forestry and Land Scotland website.

 There is a regular work programme of activities for volunteers over the winter months and new volunteers are always welcome.
 Activities include thinning trees, maintaining paths, planting trees, making firewood and charcoal and creating wooden structures within the wood.
 Contact the Trust at ACT@kirkhillandbunchrew.org.uk, for more information.

 We meet at the log cabin in the upper Reelig Wood at 10am on (usually) alternate Saturdays over the winter and spring months.
 Equipment and training is provided.

 Volunteer work dates

 Due to the current COVID pandemic volunteers are only able to meet in small groups.
 These are organised through the woodland group co-ordinator Jim Murray, contact ACT@kirkhillandbunchrew.org.uk.